IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 features is CSS in JS which allows you to write JS in CSS and have the browser execute it, this could be a source for a XSS in you application.

-## Don't keep API keys to JavaScript code
+## Keeping API keys in JavaScript code

 Unless your API key contains extra protection keeping it in the Javascript code is a mistake and any user who can access your site will and can use you API key and if it is linked to any special privileges the user can exploit your application as he/she wishes.

-## Prefer HTTP only cookies for sensitive data
+## Not prefering HTTP only cookies for sensitive data

 HTTP ONLY cookies are like the name itself, are only accessible via HTTP, that way evil scripts cannot read your users sensitive cookies and use them for their own interests.